 The Operating Company makes investments through both primary originations and open-market secondary purchases.
 The Operating Company primarily targets loans to, and invests in, the United States middle market businesses, a market segment we believe continues to be underserved by other lenders.
 We define middle market businesses as those businesses with annual earnings before interest, taxes, depreciation, and amortization ("EBITDA") between \$20.0 million and \$200.0 million.
 The primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
 The Operating Company's targeted investments typically have maturities of between five and ten years and generally range in size between \$10.0 million and \$50.0 million.
 This investment size may vary proportionately as the size of the Operating Company's capital base changes.
-At September 30, 2012, the Operating Company's portfolio consisted of 58 portfolio companies and was invested 60.2% in first lien loans, 35.6% in second lien loans, 3.5% in subordinated debt and 0.7% in equity and other, as measured at fair value.
+At March 31, 2013, the Operating Company's portfolio companies and was invested 50.7% in first lien loans, 43.8% in second lien loans, 4.5% in subordinated debt and 1.0% in equity and other, as measured at fair value.

-The fair value of the Operating Company's investments was approximately \$858.9 million in 58 portfolio companies at September 30, 2012.
-For the nine months ended September 30, 2012, the Operating Company made approximately \$392.2 million of new investments in 30 portfolio companies.
+The fair value of the Operating Company's investments was approximately \$1,030.9 million in 61 portfolio companies at March 31, 2013.